-This committee will consider all faculty below the rank of tenured full professor for promotion or tenure, or both, if applicable, each year.
-A faculty member is encouraged to ask the P & T Committee during the Spring semester to provide advice regarding whether or not he/she should go forward for promotion and/or tenure.
-The P & T Committee will use the FEC Binders (see 4.2.3) for purposes of providing this advice.
+Each year, eligible voting members of the P&T committee will consider all faculty who are eligible for promotion, or tenure, or both, if applicable.
+A faculty member is encouraged to ask the P&T Committee at the beginning of the Spring semester to provide advice regarding whether or not he/she should go forward for promotion and/or tenure.
+The P&T Committee will use the FEC Binders (see Section III.C.4 (Faculty Evaluation Committee)) for purposes of providing this advice.
 The preparation of the nomination binder is initiated as per FSU University policies and procedures.
-This binder is reviewed by the P & T Committee who will vote on a recommendation decision before the binder leaves the department.
+This binder is reviewed by the P&T Committee who will vote on a recommendation decision before the binder leaves the department.

-The P & T Committee will elect a chair from their members who must be a tenured full professor.
-The P & T committee is responsible for the required pre-tenure reviews.
-The P & T chair will be responsible for soliciting letters if required for pretenure reviews of assistant professors and for writing the actual review that will be submitted for approval by a majority of P & T Committee members.
+The P&T Committee will elect a chair from their members who must be a tenured full professor.
+The P&T Committee will also elect a full professor to serve as the Computer Science Department representative on the science area committee.
+The P&T committee is responsible for the required pre-tenure reviews.
+The P&T chair will be responsible for soliciting letters if required for pretenure reviews of assistant professors and for writing the actual review that will be submitted for approval by a majority of P&T Committee members.

 The Faculty Evaluation Committee (FEC) is responsible for annual peer evaluations of faculty, which shall be used as input to the annual evaluation performed by the department chair.
 In addition, the FEC is responsible for working with the department chair as specified in the FEC procedures regarding salary increases.
 The department chair, in consultation with the FEC, is responsible for departmental recommendations for awards and other opportunities for special recognition of merit and achievement within the university.

-This committee has four members from the Voting Membership, elected by the faculty according to the procedures in 4.2.1 (Committee Election Procedure).
+This committee has four members from the Voting Membership, elected by the faculty according to the procedures in Appendix II (Committee Election Procedure).
 All of the Voting Members that are subject to evaluation by this committee are eligible to vote on the committee membership.
-At most one non-tenured faculty member shall serve in any year.
+At most one non-tenured faculty members shall serve in any year.

-The document “Procedures and Criteria for Evaluation and Promotion, Tenure, and Salary Increase Recommendations” (FEC Procedures) shall detail the FEC procedures and the FEC Binder contents and format, and shall be approved by the faculty and posted on the Department’s Web site.
+The document “Procedures and Criteria for Evaluation and Promotion, Tenure, and Salary Increase Recommendations” (FEC Procedures) shall detail the FEC procedures and the FEC Binder contents and format, and shall be approved by the faculty and be posted with the Bylaws on the Department’s Web site as they are referenced in the Bylaws and hence considered part of them.
 Evaluations are based on the FEC binders, the criteria defined in the FEC procedures, and evidence as to degree of satisfaction of these criteria, relative to the mission of the University and the Department and the duties assigned to the person being evaluated.

-A Specialized Faculty Evaluation Sub-committee will evaluate the performance of specialized faculty.
+An augmented Specialized Faculty Evaluation committee will evaluate the performance of specialized faculty.
 This committee shall consist of the FEC and two members elected from the ranks of specialized faculty in the department by the voting membership of the Computer Science department.